shaloo/docs.arcana/docs/quick-start/gasless-standalone-quick-start.md

 In this guide, we will cover only the **last use case**.
 For details on the first two use cases, see [[gasless-quick-start|here]].

+--->

+{{config.extra.arcana.gasless_sdk_name}} allows gasless transactions in Web3 apps using third-party wallets easily!

-## Step 1: Register & Configure App
+## 1. Register App

-{% include "./text-snippets/quick-start-reg-config.md" %}
+{% include "./text-snippets/quick-start-reg-gasless.md" %}

-## Step 2: Configure Gasless
+## 2. Configure Gasless

-Follow the instructions [[configure-gasless|here to configure gasless feature usage]] as per your app requirements.
-You will be required to set up gas tanks for your app, deposit gas fees and provide smart contract ABI details to whitelist one or more app operations that should happen in a gasless manner.
+[[configure-gasless|Configure gasless transactions]] for the registered app through the {{config.extra.arcana.dashboard_name}}.
+Gasless configuration involves setting up gas tanks on one or more supported chains, funding gas tanks, and providing smart contract ABI details to whitelist one or more app operations.

-## Step 3: Install Required SDKs
+## 3. Install SDK

-Make sure the gasless configuration is completed via the {{config.extra.arcana.dashboard_name}} before this step.

-Apps that only need to enable gasless transactions for some third-party, browser-based wallets can simply install and integrate with the {{config.extra.arcana.gasless_sdk_name}}.
-For details, see the code snippets below:

 {% include "./code-snippets/gasless_integrate_use.md" %}

-Next, add code to onboard users.

-## Step 4: Onboard Users
+!!! note "Use latest SDKs"

+      {% include "./text-snippets/warn_latest_gasless_sdk_version.md" %}

+## 4. Add Gasless Transaction

-After installing and integrating with the {{config.extra.arcana.gasless_sdk_name}}, developers need to add custom code to onboard users.
-After authenticating users, enable gasless transactions for third-party wallets by calling the `doTx()` method of the {{config.extra.arcana.gasless_sdk_name}}.
+Enable gasless transactions for third-party wallets by calling the `doTx()` method of the {{config.extra.arcana.gasless_sdk_name}} in the authenticated user's context.

+**Assumption:**  The Web3 app is already enabled for user onboarding and integrated with third-party wallets.

 {% include "./code-snippets/gasless_integrate_doTx.md" %}

-## Step 5: Deploy App
+## 5. Deploy

-Finally, [[deploy-app|deploy the app]] on the Testnet/Mainnet to let the users log into the app to use gasless transactions.

-**That's all!!!** :material-party-popper:
+{% include "./text-snippets/quick-start-deploy.md" %}

 {==

-Your app is now powered by gasless transactions built using {{config.extra.arcana.gasless_sdk_name}}.
+The app is now powered by gasless transactions built using the {{config.extra.arcana.gasless_sdk_name}}.

 ==}

-## Examples

-   See `sample-gasless-metamask-only` submodule in the [Auth Examples](https://github.com/arcana-network/auth-examples) GitHub repo for a sample app that uses MetaMask (or any third-party browser-based wallet) and needs to enable gasless transactions for third-party wallet via the standalone {{config.extra.arcana.gasless_sdk_name}}.

 ## See Also

-{% include "./text-snippets/quick-start-see-also.md" %}
+{% include "./text-snippets/quick-start-see-also-gasless.md" %}

-{% include "./text-snippets/prod_version_info.md" %}
+{% include "./text-snippets/gasless_sdk_quicklinks.md" %}